-Assets such as life insurance policies, IRAs and 401(k) accounts may not be subject to probate if proper beneficiaries are named.
+Assets such as life insurance policies in Florida, IRAs and 401(k) accounts may not be subject to probate if proper beneficiaries are named.
 Remember, if the named beneficiary of the account is “the estate” then a probate administration in Florida will be required.

 Another common and often misused method of avoiding probate is through joint titling of assets or using transfers upon death (“TOD”) or pay on death (“POD”) accounts.
 While these can be effective strategies, they need to be very carefully considered and are not always recommended due to the issues that can arise and the superiority of using a revocable trust for identical planning purposes.

 You can visit our article about why to avoid “jointly titling” assets with adult children for some guidance in this area.

 Florida Revocable Living Trust Planning